filippo-ferrari/munera/README.md

 - [x] Insert expenses of the past and of the future
 - [x] Have an option to set up recurring expenses
 - [x] Creditors and debtors total expenses
+- [x] Setup status for each expense
+- [x] Create mechanism to change status when expense gets paid
+- [x] Create labels to show if a person is in debit or credit with you
+- [x] First tries with widgets in a dashboard view
+- [x] An expense cant have the same person as both creditor and debtors
 ## Next Steps

 1. **Filtering and Sorting**
-    - Implement filtering and sorting functionalities for all major entities to enhance data organization.
+    - Keep implementing sorting on more columns, start implementing filtering

 2. **Weekly and Monthly Summaries**
     - Create functionality to generate weekly and monthly summaries, including filtering and sorting options.
-    - Create a dashboard or log of "next expenses" that lists the next recurring expenses that you expect to receive
+    ~~- Create a dashboard or log of "next expenses" that lists the next recurring expenses that you expect to receive~~

 3. **Reports for Creditors and Debtors**
-    - Develop reports outlining debts or credits for each creditor and debtor to provide users with a comprehensive overview.
+    ~~- Develop reports outlining debts or credits for each creditor and debtor to provide users with a comprehensive overview.~~
-    - CRUD operations for creditors and debtors
+    ~~- CRUD operations for creditors and debtors~~

 4. **Create a way to set the currency of each expense**
     - It should be possible in the form of an expense